Thursday, April 14, 2016

 We stopped at Jack's for a quick lunch.

-If you are looking to buy a motorhome then you should take a tour.
-If you order a motorhome from Tiffen you can actually watch the motorhome being made.
+If you are looking to buy a motorhome, then you should take a tour.
+If you order a motorhome from Tiffen, you can actually watch it being built.

 The tour is well worth your time.